 Cathedral of St. John the Divine

 The Cathedral of St. John the Divine, an Episcopal church, is a massive beauty near Columbia University on 112th.
 It began construction in 1892, and was originally designed in the Byzantine Revival-Romanesque Revival styles.
 The plan was changed after 1909 to a Gothic Revival design.
 This Cathedral was landmarked by the city of New York in 2017.
 A fire in 2001 caused parts of the church to close until 2008.
-St John is the largest cathedral in the world, and one of the five largest churches in the world
+This is the largest cathedral in the world, and one of the five largest churches in the world.

 Church of St. Paul and St. Andrew

-The Riverside Church, on Riverside Drive and 120th, is modeled after a 13th Century gothic cathedral in Chartres, France.
+This Morningside Heights church is modeled after a 13th Century gothic cathedral in Chartres, France.
 It is located at one of the highest points of the city, overlooking the Hudson.
 Spanning two city blocks, it began construction in 1927, holding its first service in 1930.
 You’ll find no shortage of stained glass and intricate stonework inside this structure.

 Church of the Blessed Sacrament